BrOrlandi/StreamPanel/README.md

     npm install
     bower install

 This project uses Gulp to run tasks.
-Run Gulp to compile CoffeeScript and Sass files and watch for modifications.
+Run Gulp to compile CoffeeScript and Sass files.

-    gulp
+    gulp compile
 Finnaly you can run the application.

     node server.js